adamghill/dj-angles/docs/source/settings.md

 ## `default_mapper`

 A default mapper.
-Useful for tighter integration with other component libraries. `String` which defaults to `"dj_angles.mappers.angles.default_mapper"`.
+Useful for tighter integration with other component libraries. `String` which is an import path.
+Defaults to `"dj_angles.mappers.angles.default_mapper"`.

 Example settings: